RussellAbraham/backbone-requirejs-demo/README.md

 A note about `Underscore.js`.
 The version installed with npm will not be exposed to the global environment when included in `config.js`.

-You will have to define underscore as a dependenct in all the modules you need to use the library in.
+You will have to define underscore as a dependency in all the modules you need to use the library in.
 This may have a better memory footprint.

 ```javascript
 define(['underscore'], function(_) {